slint-ui/slint/FAQ.md

 SixtyFPS is available under two licenses:

  * GPLv3, for the growing ecosystem of Free and Open Source Software.
  * Commercial, for use in closed-source projects.
+See <https://sixtyfps.io/#offering>

 ## What is the commercial licensing model?